-Nowadays, I still experience bouts of depression or anxiety in the form of understimulated disconnection and overstimulated agitation, as do the majority of my abstract-intensive friends.
+Nowadays, I still experience bouts of depression or anxiety in the form of understimulated disconnection and overstimulated agitation, as do the majority of my abstract-intense friends.
 These spells are generally neither bad enough nor long enough to merit labeling clinically.
 They’re part of the human experience—a part that, like pretty much everything else, is amplified by overexcitability.
 While over- and under-stimulation are common to everyone, most people are driving cars, captaining boats, or perhaps flying jets.
 They’re not piloting spacecraft.
 And when you’re in orbit, even tiny particles of debris are hugely dangerous.
 (Recalling that kinetic energy = 1/2mv2, even a cubic centimeter of debris, moving with the velocity that you overexcitable astronauts deal with, can destroy your spaceship.)

 Getting Back Down to Earth

 So how do we do this autopsychotherapy thing?
 It’s all about reading the many, many gauges on your craft’s instrument panel.